Foolish-Genius/predictor/README.md

 - Add graphical trends and college search

 ---
-Made with ❤️ by Foolish Genius
+Made with ❤️ by Foolish Genius and Ranveer Dre